lonedone/rev-test/README.md

 ## Preparation

+1. This guide expects that you run a unix-like OS such as macos
-1. You need an AWS account and an IAM user with an access key and administrative access
+2. You need an AWS account and an IAM user with an access key and administrative access
-2. AWS CLI should be installed (v2.17.9 or higher is preferable)
+3. AWS CLI should be installed (v2.17.9 or higher is preferable)
-3. Terraform should be installed (v1.9.1 or higher is preferable)
+4. Terraform should be installed (v1.9.1 or higher is preferable)
-4. NodeJS v20 should be installed
+5. NodeJS v20 should be installed
-5. Helm should be installed
+6. Helm should be installed
-6. Kubectl should be installed
+7. Kubectl should be installed
-7. jq and yq are present
+8. jq and yq should be installed

 ## Local development